What is Challah Bread?

 Once you’ve got everything ready, here’s what you do next:

-The Bowel, Hands, and Muscle Method: or skip to the challah recipe card for the electric mixer version.
+The Bowel, Hands, and Muscle Method: skip to the challah recipe card for the stand mixer version.

 Step Two: Mix together the flour, sugar, and salt in a separate bowl.